 This is the beginning of a thread on modular shapes on the KM.
-Much is published in the form of both how tos and patterns for hand knit modules.
-One of the critical differences between HK and MK as in mosaics, is that in HK garter rows may enrich the surface textures.
-Unless a G carriage is in use, frequent travel between opposing needle beds or turning the work over single bed are required on the KM to create the garter rows, which may be considered tedious and impractical rather than impossible.
+Much is published in the form of both how-tos and patterns for hand knit modules.
+One of the critical differences between HK and MK as in mosaics is that in HK garter rows may enrich the surface textures.
+Unless a G carriage is in use, frequent travel between opposing needle beds or turning the work over on the single bed is required on the KM to create the garter rows, which may be considered tedious and impractical rather than impossible.
 A question from a friend led to my beginning the topic by trying to sort out shell shapes.
 In the samples below two different weight yarns were used, first because they were conveniently the closest to my yarn mast, and second because contrasting colors are helpful in defining what is going on at the edges of the shapes.
 The irregularities in spots are operator error, the repeat pictured is sound.
-This is not a step by step “how to” for those who have no experience with holding, but rather a starting point for anyone who would like to play with a similar shape
+This is not a step by step “how-to” for those who have no experience with holding techniques, but rather a starting point for anyone who would like to play with a similar shape

 the swatch immediately off the machine has a bit of 3D going on

 knit side after pressing

 the working repeat: dots represent stitches knitting, blank squares needles in hold for each individual segment